 The eastern half of the Old Town is where you’ll find Niederdorfstrasse.
 During the day, this pedestrian zone is lined with shops and quaint cafes.
 As the sun sets, the entire place transforms into a hub with bars and outdoor restaurants.
 Here you will find anything from Starbucks, Indian, Italian, Spanish or Cheese Fondue.
 So, if you are looking for somewhere to just hang out after dark– this is the place.

 Then there is the Grossmunster, one of Zurich’s most famous landmarks, and also one of the most intriguing.
 Legend says that it was built on top of Felix and Regula, the city’s patron saints, whose graves were found by Charlemagne.
 St. Peter Kirche is also a popular destination as the oldest parish church in Zurich.
-Both structures are architectural wonders that also double as art galleries with their own set of unique stained-glass windows.
-Definitely worth a visit.
+Both structures are architectural wonders that also double as art galleries with their own set of unique stained-glass windows – you can admire them on this architecture tour.

 Uetliberg is Zurich’s home mountain and also quite easy to get to.
 It offers panoramic views of the entire city, the lake, and the Alps in the distance.
 Rising 871 meters (2857ft) above sea level, with a lookout tower on top, the Uetliberg is well worth checking out.
 There are two options to get there: either by train from downtown or by foot from its base.
 Just keep in mind it’s quite a hike up!

 No matter which way you choose, Uetliberg is a popular recreation area in Zurich all year round.
 In the summer, visitors can go mountain biking or on the many hiking trails, like the Path of Planets.
 The same hiking trails will be covered with snow in the winter and can be used for snowshoeing or sledding.

 7. Party all night and all day at the best of Zurich Nightlife